agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 *DESeq2* will create a results file that included significance testing (using the P-adj to reflect correction for false discovery), a principal components plot to visualize differences in overall transcriptome among the replicates, and a table of normalized counts.

 **Question #6.
 Look at transcript differential expression testing and then try *Filter* for significant differences in transcript abundance (P-adj < 0.05).
-How many genes are differentially expressed in this experiment at this corrected alpha value?** (1 points)
+How many genes are differentially expressed in this experiment at this corrected alpha value?**

 **Question #7.
 Look at the normalized counts and then try *Sort* to determine the most highly expressed gene in Cadmium exposed cells.
-Is it the same for each replicate?** (1 point)
+Is it the same for each replicate?**

 <a name="interpretation"></a>
 ## Interpretation